Chase Auto Finance

 Chase Auto Loan BBB has had a file at the Better Business Bureau since 1923.

-Unfortunately, they only have a B- rating with a staggering 3889 complaints in the past three years.
+Unfortunately, they have an A rating with a staggering 4200 complaints in the past three years.

 Chase BBB complaints tend to be financial related with claims of fees being charged outside of the contract or loan payments continued to be debited from customers accounts after being paid off.